wrybread/ESP32ArduinoRenogy/README.md

 - [here's a pure javascript project](https://github.com/menloparkinnovation/renogy-rover)

 Much thanks to them!
 They made this much easier.
+For my use case a Raspberry Pi is vastly overkill and has a lot of drawbacks: about 10 times the power of an ESP, slow bootup times, corruptible SD card, needs to be shutdown properly, has an OS which needs to be kept up to date, etc. ESP32's are in general much more robust in my experience.
+Once you get it all working it just works, for decades.
+That's not to say there aren't times where a Pi or similar makes more sense of course.

-I also attached Renogy's manual, it's somewhat helpful if you squint at it long enough.
+I also attached Renogy's RS232 manual, it's somewhat helpful if you squint at it long enough.

 ## Tested On